krenalis/krenalis/doc/src/identity-resolution/connection-identity-resolution.md

 * the Anonymous IDs are taken from all these users, without duplicated values
 * for any other property, the value of the resulting user for that property is taken from the most recently updated user who *has a value* for that property

 > NOTE: the meaning of *has a value* is unclear, so the content of this section about which values are merged may be wrong.
 This must be reviewed.
+See the issue [#657](https://github.com/open2b/chichi/issues/657).